Empowering Student Voice: Strategies for Engaging Learners

 Teachers play a huge part in this empowerment game.
 A teacher who listens and values student input can make all the difference.
 If they’re doing that, shout them out!
 Acknowledging a teacher’s attempts to make the classroom more inclusive and responsive actually encourages them to keep at it.
 Remember, they’re learning too!

-See also 10 Strategies to Encourage a Growth Mindset in your Classroom
+See also 10 Innovative Teaching Strategies to Engage Students in Online Learning

 Fostering Growth Mindsets